Table of Contents

 Handling Complex Scenarios

-For mappings that cannot be expressed as simple expressions, consider:
+For mappings that cannot be expressed as simple property expressions, consider:

 1. Pre-processing: Transform data before mapping